jc-costa/CG/README.md

 cd build
 cmake ..
 ```

-Tested on Windows 11 using Visual Studio 2022, more testing to follow.
+Tested on Windows 11 using Visual Studio 2022, and also on two Linux distributions, Kali and Pop!_OS.
+More testing to follow.

 ## Third-Party Dependencies
 Uses the following third-party dependencies: